Predictia/AQUA/docs/sphinx/source/reader.rst

 and delivers xarray objects.
 On top of data access, the ``Reader`` is also able to perform multiple operations on the data: interpolation and regridding (see :ref:`regrid`), spatial and temporal averaging and metadata correction (see :ref:`fixer`).
-These are described in the other sections of the documentation.
+These operations can be both embedded in the ``Reader`` class or used by initializating separate components.
 The ``Reader`` class is also able to perform parallel processing and to stream data, since high-resolution data can be too large to be loaded in memory all at once and it may be necessary to process data in chunks or even step by step.